- Production Guides

 APL supports post-graduate awards including Masters and PhD programs which are two and three years in duration, respectively.
 The awards facilitate research within research areas of importance to the Australian pork industry.
 Preference will be given to applicants who:

-- are looking to study within key areas of research that are linked to APL’s strategic plan
+- are looking to study within key areas of research that are linked to the Strategic Plan 2020-2025

 - are conducting research in an existing APL project